gbarkway/hypnospace-sitemap/src/page-serv/Readme.md

 ## Getting Started

-To run service and seeded database:
+To run service with  seeded database:

 ```
 docker-compose up